Paratron/docEngine/docs/articles/en/1_inline-demos.md

 in a source window.

 The `editable` property defines if a user should be able to modify the displayed code in the source windows, or not.
-In order to make editable demos work, you need to make sure that cosmo has write access to the `lib/cache/` folder.
+In order to make editable demos work, you need to make sure that docEngine has write access to the `lib/cache/` folder.